 “Yes,” Elizabeth said, with a knowing smile.
 “She has been in the Lake District with our aunt and uncle.”

-“She was expected back by now,” Mrs. Bennet lamented, “but we recently received news that they have been delayed in their return.
+“She was expected back by now,” Mrs. Bennet cried, “but we recently received news that they have been delayed in their return.
 Such a pity.
 I know you would like her.
 Everyone says she is the prettiest girl in the whole neighbourhood.”

 Kitty and Lydia rolled their eyes at their mother’s claims.
 Elizabeth, however, readily recognized her sister’s beauty and looked upon it with no hard or jealous feelings.
 There could be no two sisters closer than she and her elder sister, and none kinder than Jane.
 She wholeheartedly agreed with her mother’s assertions, and believed Jane was at least five times prettier than herself.

 The conversation continued as they moved into the dining room for dinner.
 They talked about the Meryton Assembly and the people of the neighbourhood, while Mr. Bennet seemed to enjoy talking with their guest about the joys and pitfalls of home ownership and property management.